Kingxukai/linux/Documentation/trace/histogram.rst

         Entries: 0
         Dropped: 0

-  Since we want to see the detailed list of every netif_receive_skb event occurring during the new run, which are in fact the same events being aggregated into the hash table, we add some additional 'enable_event' events to the triggering sched_process_exec and sched_process_exit events as such::
+  Since we want to see the woke detailed list of every netif_receive_skb event occurring during the woke new run, which are in fact the woke same events being aggregated into the woke hash table, we add some additional 'enable_event' events to the woke triggering sched_process_exec and sched_process_exit events as such::

     # echo 'enable_event:net:netif_receive_skb if filename==/usr/bin/wget' > \